mattmorgante/laravel-vegaroo/readme.md

-# Vegaroo provides simple and delicious plant-based meals
+# Vegaroo has simple and delicious plant-based meals and concise resources to help people eat fewer animal products

 Mission: make it easier to go vegan